ccao-data/data-architecture/dbt/models/reporting/docs.md

 Input table for `reporting.res_report_summary` that produces the raw sales data that `res_report_summary` aggregates.

-We split these input data out into a separate table to speed up query time for `res_report_summary`, since otherwise it needs to rerun the query logic for every possible geography and reporting group combination.
+We split these input data out into a separate table to reduce resource use in `res_report_summary`, since otherwise it needs to rerun the query logic for every possible geography and reporting group combination.